php-dev-br/laravel-doc-pt-br/broadcasting.md

-If your queue connection's `after_commit` configuration option is set to `false`, you may still indicate that a particular broadcast event should be dispatched after all open database transactions have been committed by implementing the `ShouldDispatchAfterCommit` interface on the event class:
+If your queue connection's `after_commit` configuration option is set to `false`, you may still indicate that a particular broadcast event should be dispatched after all open database transactions have been committed by defining an `$afterCommit` property on the event class:

     <?php

     namespace App\Events;

     use Illuminate\Contracts\Broadcasting\ShouldBroadcast;
-    use Illuminate\Contracts\Events\ShouldDispatchAfterCommit;
     use Illuminate\Queue\SerializesModels;

-    class ServerCreated implements ShouldBroadcast, ShouldDispatchAfterCommit
+    class ServerCreated implements ShouldBroadcast
     {
         use SerializesModels;

+        public $afterCommit = true;
     }

-> [!NOTE]
+> **Note**
 > To learn more about working around these issues, please review the
 > documentation
 > regarding [queued jobs and database transactions](queues.md#jobs-and-database-transactions).